AZ-204 Developer Associate: Troubleshooting and Monitoring Azure Solutions

 Front door

-Front door supports different mime types as well as compression.
-The full list is available under Microsoft’s official front door documentation.
+Azure Front Door is a CDN service that provides the delivery of large file sizes without a cap on file size.
+Front Door supports different mime types as well as compression.
+The full list is available under Microsoft’s official Front Door documentation.

 Purge caching